micropython/micropython/docs/library/stm.rst

 General Information about the STM32 port
 ========================================

-STM32 is a family of microcontroller ICs based on 32-bit RISC architecture such as Cortex-M33F, Cortex-M7F, Cortex-M4F, Cortex-M3, Cortex-M0+, and
-Cortex-M0 cores.

 The STM microcontroller boards provides the facility of accessing the memory directly, to perform any read or write function.

 It exposes three objects::

 * stm.mem8  : access 8 bits of memory
 * stm.mem16 : access 16 bits of memory
 * stm.mem32 : access a 32 bit word memory

 They can be used in combination with the offset constants to read, write and